HanneWhitt/llm-aligned-rl/README.md

 The proposal of this work is that a reward function based on feedback from multimodal Large Language Models (LLMs), or future generative models, may be the best candidate for this approximation.
 This is suggested for four main reasons.

 First, modern LLMs have a deep and broad latent knowledge of human values, which is simple to elicit.
-This is natural given the depth and breadth of their training sets, which feature both philosopical texts examining complex ethical dilemmas, and vast volumes of text written by ordinary people, describing, explictly or implicitly, the common-sense values of everyday life.
+This is natural given the depth and breadth of their training sets, which feature both philosopical texts examining complex ethical dilemmas, and vast volumes of the everyday writings of a diverse human population, describing explictly or implicitly the simple values which are common to the vast majority of human beings.

 Second, research into tuning LLMs to behave as we would like has, in broad terms, been very successful.
 Using Reinforcement Learning from Human Feedback (RLHF), guidance based on human-produced datasets on the order of just ~10<sup>4</sup> samples can bring about drastic improvements in helpfulness, harmlessness and honesty [[2]](#InstructGPT).
 Further to this, it may be that we do not need to produce LLMs that themselves behave in full alignment to our values in order to use them to supervise RL: it could be sufficient to have (i) a helpful LLM, with (ii) strong latent knowledge of human values.
 A similar concept is used in Anthropic's Constitutional AI [[3]](#CAI), which starts with a helpful LLM with no training for harmlessness, and uses supervision based on its own latent knowledge of human values to improve harmlessness properties.